oleg-alexandrov/PolyView/Readme.md

 measure distances, change the order in which polygons are displayed, choose which polygons to show, etc.

-PolyView can also do basic polygon editing, such as creating/deleting/moving/rotating/scaling polygons, adding/removing/modifying vertices, as well as cutting polygons to a box.
+PolyView can also do basic polygon editing, such as adding, deleting, moving, rotating, and scaling polygons, adding, deleting, and moving vertices, adding and deleting text labels, as well as cutting polygons to a box.

-PolyView accepts a lengthy list of command line arguments, and the view can be also manipulated interactively from the GUI once the polygons are loaded.
-The most frequent actions are bound to keyboard shortcuts.
-A complete list of features and functions is shown below.

 # License